tiggreen/map_reduce.py/README.md

 5. Different file format support (txt, csv, json)
 6. Scalable and easy to use

-Users should be able to easily create MapReduce jobs using our framework by only defining map and reduce functions.
-All the intermediate steps are handled by our framework.
-The results are stored in the file system of the running machine in this way consuming less main memory (RAM).
+Users can easily create MapReduce jobs using this framework by only defining map and reduce functions.
+All the intermediate steps are handled by the framework.

 <ul>
 <li>Purely implemented in Python.</li>